 In today’s world of global threat and counter threat, many worry that Britain’s voice will be diminished if it stands alone.
 Some fear that other international countries, the US in particular, may see Britain as less influential if it does not have the backing of other European countries.

 Others argue that by leaving the confines of EU influence it means that Britain can make its own decisions on limits to working hours, remove itself from unfavourable EU directives and reclaim fishing waters in UK territories.

-Rules and Regulations As an EU member, Britain is bound by the EU Treaties which agree terms to which all member countries must adhere.
+As an EU member, Britain is bound by the EU Treaties which agree terms to which all member countries must adhere.
 A large majority of the UK’s small and medium sized companies who do not trade with Europe are restricted by large regulatory burdens imposed from Europe which many business owners argue is reason to leave the EU.

 On the flip side, British farmers currently receive billions in EU subsidies and leaving the EU would have huge negative consequences on the farming industry, affecting what are already some of the lowest income areas of the UK.

 Whether you are an ‘In’ or an ‘Out’ voter depends to some extent upon how you see yourself being affected by a change to the status quo, your employment and family status, if you are a business owner or an employee and what your political views are.
 There will certainly be passionate campaigns fought from each side in the lead up to the vote on June 23rd and whatever the result, the impact for Britain will be significant.